 - Navigational: This kind of intent indicates that the searcher is looking for a particular website.

 If you get stuck looking for your keywords’ intent, you can utilize the Keyword Intelligence tool by BiQ.

-Try to enter any keyword to the keyword tool.
+Try to enter any keyword into the keyword tool.
 It will show you the estimated keyword intent percentages based on the total number of related keywords.